Kirundi

-Kirundi (/kɪˈrʊndi, -ˈrʌn-/), also known as Rundi, is a Bantu language and the national language of Burundi.
+Kirundi (/kɪˈrʊndi, -ˈrʌn-/), officially known as Ikirundi (also known as Rundi), is a Bantu language and the national language of Burundi.
 It is mutually intelligible with Kinyarwanda, the national language of Rwanda, and the two form parts of the Rwanda-Rundi dialect continuum spoken in Burundi, Rwanda, Tanzania, Democratic Republic of Congo, Uganda, and Kenya.

 Kirundi is natively spoken by the Hutu (including the Bakiga), Tutsi, Twa, and the Hima people; other related ethnicities have also adopted Kirundi as their mother tongue.
 Neighbouring dialects of Kirundi are mutually intelligible with Ha, a language spoken in western Tanzania.

 Kirundi is one of the languages where Meeussen's rule, a rule describing a certain pattern of tonal change in Bantu languages, is active.

 In 2020, the Rundi Academy was established to help standardize and promote Kirundi.

-The Kirundi text on the back of the truck warns cyclists not to hold on to it.

 Phonology

 Consonants

 Although the literature on Rundi agrees on 5 vowels, the number of consonants can vary anywhere from 19 to 26 consonants.
 The table below is compiled from a survey of academic acceptance of Rundi consonants.